Year 6 to 7 transition

 Students will be placed into form groups.
-These form groups will not be based on ability but will be dictated more by combinations of students based on existing friendships and primary schools.
-These groups will be revealed on the 29th June prior to any transition days.
-In September students will also be placed into mixed ability teaching groups where they will be taught for all subjects excluding Period 7.
+These form groups will not be based on attainment but will be dictated more by combinations of students based on existing friendships and primary schools.
+These groups will be revealed on the 29th of June prior to any transition days.
+In September students will also be placed into mixed attainment teaching groups where they will be taught for all subjects excluding Period 7.
 Period 7 groups will be dictated by students’ options and Period 7 will hopefully start the week commencing 14th September.

 Will classes be streamed or set?

 No. We do not set students as there is not a wealth of educational research suggesting it benefits the progress of students.
 Instead, we teach in mixed attainment classes.
 In these classes, teachers think carefully about differentiating the work to suit the needs of all students.
 We teach from three different curriculums; Fundamental, Core, Higher.

 How will students be tested in the transitional phase and what will this mean for my child?

 Students will undertake a process of Cognitive Ability Tests (CATS) which help to guide us in understanding what support each individual child needs.
 We will also test students’ reading, writing and spelling which also helps to inform how we support them in the classroom.
 This will not mean very much for the students themselves as we will not make it a priority to share this data with students and it does not lead to a process of setting.